FertigLab/CoGAPSGuide/optiona.md

 <strong>Box 4: Handling multithreading for single-cell data</strong>

-Important: Whenever distributed (ie multithreaded) options are used, all calling code <strong>must</strong> be wrapped in a check like this so it will only be called by the parent process.
-Missing this line will send calling code into infinite recursion.
-All subsequent calling code, not just the imports, must fall under this check such that it will only be executed when the check succeeds.
+Important: Whenever distributed (ie multithreaded) options are used, all calling code **must** be wrapped in a check like this so it will only be called by the parent process. **Missing this line will send calling code into infinite recursion**.
+All subsequent calling code, not just the imports, **must** fall under this check such that it will only be executed when the check succeeds.

-NOTE: Single-threaded CoGAPS, such as the run demonstrated above with ModSim data, does not require this check.
+NOTE: Single-threaded CoGAPS, such as the run demonstrated above with ModSim data, does **not** require this check.
 It is a perfectly valid and correct way to run CoGAPS.
 We show distributed-friendly code here because it will be relevant to the majority of single-cell analysis users, who stand to gain both in performance and robustness of solution.

 ---

 8 .
 A single-cell dataset has been provided for this vignette, already located in the ‘data’ folder when we cloned the repository.
-We will read in the data as an anndata object (Box 5).
+We will read in the data as an anndata object (**Box 5**).

 ```yml
 path = "data/inputdata.h5ad"